What Is Emotional Labour, Really? You Might Be Surprised

 Advertisement

-“Academically speaking, emotional labor is defined as the regulation of emotions for a wage,” explains Sharmin Tunguz, PhD, an associate professor in the Department of Psychology at DePauw University.
-“Emotional labor is usually experienced in the service sector where jobs require employees to provide ‘service with a smile.’”
+“Academically speaking, emotional labour is defined as the regulation of emotions for a wage,” explains Sharmin Tunguz, PhD, an associate professor in the Department of Psychology at DePauw University.
+“Emotional labour is usually experienced in the service sector where jobs require employees to provide ‘service with a smile.’”

-If you are required to make people feel a certain way (e.g., happy), or you are required to feel a certain way (e.g., deferential) as part of your job, that’s emotional labor.
+If you are required to make people feel a certain way (e.g., happy), or you are required to feel a certain way (e.g., deferential) as part of your job, that’s emotional labour.

 Advertisement